clovislfbv/instagram_posts/README.md

 I advise you to use the blender software if you want to run the code of all my posts except the first one.

-Please don't forget to follow instagram account @clovis.lfbv to be notified when I publish a new post and leave a like to support me.
+Please don't forget to follow my instagram account @clovis.lfbv to be notified when I publish a new post and leave a like to support me.

 ## Working on the files